 The Saddle is your third, and arguably the most important contact point with your bike.
 This is what you actually sit on and can make-or-break your riding experience.
 Saddles that look plush may only be comfortable for a short distance as your body-weight should ideally be supported by your sit bones.
 So, while saddle preference can vary from person to person, flat and narrow saddles tend to be more comfortable for most people.
 The Fizik Arione is a particular favorite of ours.
 The saddle position can be altered forward or backward as needed, along with being able to adjust the height by using the seat-post.

 Pedals are next and these are what let you transfer power to your bike.
 Modern pedals come with something called a cleat system that, when used with cycling-specific shoes will let you fix your legs to the pedal.
 This has a number of advantages such as improving your stability and letting you both push-down and pull-up on the pedals, letting you use more muscle groups and making you more efficient.
 If you do get these, remember to practice clipping in and out before heading out on the road.
 It is perfectly fine to use standard, flat/platform pedals if you prefer them or are just starting out.

 That covers the important parts.

-Make sure you get the right road bike and then watch a few YouTube videos on ‘bike fit’ before you start riding.
+Make sure you get the best road bike under 1000 and then watch a few YouTube videos on ‘bike fit’ before you start riding.
 Be safe, be visible and always wear a helmet, they look seriously cool these days!